Use this page to learn how climate change is affecting people in New Mexico.

-Compared to people in the United States, people in New Mexico will experience especially increased risks from heat and drought due to climate change over the next 30 years.
+People in New Mexico will experience especially increased risks from heat, fire, and drought due to climate change over the next 30 years.
+These risks, through 2050 and beyond, may change depending on how much we reduce emissions in the near future.

-Of the top cities in New Mexico, the city with the highest overall risk is Albuquerque.
+Of these top cities in New Mexico, the city with the highest overall risk is Albuquerque.
 The city with the lowest overall risk is Clovis.

-Among the lower 48 states, New Mexico's highest ranking is #5 for drought risk.
+Among the lower 48 states, New Mexico's highest ranking is #6 for fire risk.

 An extremely hot day in New Mexico depends on your location: 102ºF is extremely hot for Carlsbad, while 90ºF is considered extremely hot for Santa Fe.
 This is based on historical maximum temperatures on the top 2% of days in an average year.